danielabar/meblog/src/markdown/gatsby-unit-testing.md

 ## Conclusion

 This post has covered how to get started with unit testing on a Gatsby project using Jest and react testing library.
 It has covered simple snapshot testing, testing components with props, components with children, mocking dependencies globally and per test, user interaction, meta tags, business logic and templates.
 It has also covered a few different options for how to run the tests.
-I hope this will encourage everyone who runs a Gatsby site to go ahead and add at least a few tests.
+I hope this will encourage everyone who maintains a Gatsby site to go ahead and add some tests.